charan-happy/Python-Automation-Devops/Automation/Notes.md

 - In python3, we can achieve this feature by using `venv` tool is installed as part of the standard library.

 ## Getting Ready
 - To create new virtual environment, do the following
+1. Go the main directory where project is created.
+`$ cd my-project`
+2. Type `$ python3 -m venv .venv`, this will create subdirectory called `.venv` that contains the virtual environment.
+3. Before Activating the